Conquer your student debt. Refinance now.

 Ultimately I wasn’t super clear on what exactly was happening with my debts.
 There was no easy way to keep track of all my student loans in one place.
 (That was actually my main motivation to found Student Loan Hero and create the kind of tool I needed when I was managing my loans.)

 As for those two loans I mentioned, they completely fell off my radar.
 I didn’t make late payments, I just missed payment entirely.
 They weren’t on my student loan debt spreadsheet.
-I never saw them on my credit report from Transunion, Equifax, or Experian.
+I never saw them on my free credit report from Transunion, Equifax, or Experian.
 And because of my move, I never received any notices from the initial servicer of those loans or credit reporting agencies.
 So I didn’t realize I still had these debts, let alone that I was delinquent on payments and heading towards default.

 My student loans were probably in default for three to nine months before I realized it.
 It wasn’t until I started getting emails and calls from a collection agency in April 2013 that I knew something was up.